Ionetxu/air_pollution_barcelona/README.md

 # air_pollution_barcelona
-Analysis and forecast of air pollution in Barcelona
+Please ignore this repository, and check https://github.com/Ionetxu/Project_Air instead to see my work on pollution in Barcelona.
+Thanks!